harrydeboer/smuldieet.nl/README.md

 <li>Run the migrations.</li>
 <li>Register the user in the route /registreren.</li>
 <li>Run `php bin/console make:admin 1` to make the first user admin.</li>
+<li>In the user table the field is_verified must be set to 1
+since mailing is disabled in development.</li>
 <li>Run npm install (with a global node and npm).
 When you are using PhpStorm
 link the UglifyJS and SCSS File Watchers to the node_modules/.bin binaries.
 The files in public/scss must compile to minimized files in public/css.</li>